geo-mac/geo-mac.github.io/index.md

 - Research Fellow,  [Centre for Digital Library Research](https://www.strath.ac.uk/cdlr/) in the [Department of Computer and Information Sciences](http://www.strath.ac.uk/cis/), [University of Strathclyde](http://www.strath.ac.uk/)
 - Research Assistant,  [Centre for Digital Library Research](https://www.strath.ac.uk/cdlr/) in the [Department of Computer and Information Sciences](http://www.strath.ac.uk/cis/), [University of Strathclyde](http://www.strath.ac.uk/)

-In the more  distant past I was a Research Assistant and then Research Fellow based  at the [Centre for Digital Library Research](https://www.strath.ac.uk/cdlr/) in the [Department of Computer and Information Sciences](http://www.strath.ac.uk/cis/), [University of Strathclyde](http://www.strath.ac.uk/).

 [![Alt text](https://geo-mac.github.io/images/foaf8015.gif)](https://geo-mac.github.io/george.rdf)